austineamonn/SummerResearch2024/README.md

 # privacy_metrics:
 Calculates the level of data privatization using various metrics.

+# preprocessing:
+Prepares privatized dataset to be fed into the machine learning model by generated a cleaned dataset.
+This includes some encoding, vectorization, and normalization as well as cutting out some elements (such as name) that should not play a role in how the model assigns future topics.

+# neural_network:
+Creates and runs a neural network on the cleaned dataset.

 # simulated_attack:
 Simulates attacks on the dataset.
 This can run two different types of attack: re-identification and membership inference.